22 januari 2026

 Presentations available on request

 The presentations from this event are available on request.
 Due to copyright claims on certain images, they are no longer directly downloadable from the website.
-If you are interested in accessing the presentation materials, please send an email to info@worldclassmaintenance.com.
+If you are interested in accessing the presentation materials, please send an email to info@worldclassmaintenance.com and indicate which presentation you would like to receive:

 For more information about upcoming events and sensor monitoring innovations, please contact Ferry Visser.